KEMONOYA/zettelkasten/ZETTELKASTEN/Ohm's law.md

 # Ohm's law

-*Ohm's law* is an empirical statement about some materials and their resistivity.
+*Ohm's law* is an empirical statement about some materials and their resistance.
 It is of the form
 $$R = V/I,$$
 that is, it states that the [[resistance]] of the (Ohmic) material is the ratio of the applied [[voltage]] and the [[current]] that voltage draws.